 Calcifications are tiny deposits of calcium in your breast tissue.
 They are often seen on a mammogram.

-The calcium you eat or take in medicine does not cause calcifications in the breast.
+The calcium you eat or take in as medicine does not cause calcifications in the breast.

 Most calcifications are not a sign of cancer.
-Other causes of calcifications on a mammogram include:
+Causes may include:

-Large rounded calcifications (macrocalcifications) are common in women over age 50.
-They appear as small white dots on the mammogram.
-They are not thought to be related to cancer, and only rarely need more testing.
+Large, rounded calcifications (macrocalcifications) are common in women over age 50.
+They look like small white dots on the mammogram.
+They are most likely not related to cancer.
+You will rarely need more testing.

 WHEN IS FURTHER TESTING NEEDED?

-When microcalcifications are seen on a mammogram, the doctor (a radiologist) may ask for a magnified view so the calcifications can be seen more closely.
+When microcalcifications are present on a mammogram, the doctor (a radiologist) may ask for a larger view so the areas can be examined more closely.

-Most patients who have suspicious calcifications do not have cancer.
+Most women who have suspicious calcifications do not have cancer.

-James JJ, Robin A, Wilson M, Evans AJ.
+James JJ, Wilson M, Evans AJ.
 The breast.
-In: Grainger RC, Allison D, Adam, Dixon AK, eds.
-Diagnostic Radiology: A Textbook of Medical Imaging.
-5th ed.
-New York, NY: Churchill Livingstone; 2008:chap 52.
+In: Adam A, Dixon AK, Gillard JH, et al. eds.
+Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
+6th ed.
+New York, NY: Churchill Livingstone; 2014:chap 69.